Election Day: Nearpod lessons and resources

 Did you know that Nearpod creates timely current events lessons on newsworthy topics?
 With so many important milestones, it can be hard to keep students informed.
 Check out our collection of current events lessons, which synthesize major events through engaging media and rigorous activities on a biweekly basis.

 Inspire ownership in the next generation of voters with Vote by Design

 Maybe you’re confident in your students’ knowledge of the electoral process but struggling to ignite excitement.
 Look no further!
 Vote by Design is a brand new, non-partisan learning experience designed to promote civic engagement and agency among all voters.
 Their interactive mini-lessons use a design-thinking and student-centered approach to help next-gen voters determine which leadership qualities are most important to them and why.

 Bring the election into any lesson

 The election is relevant across all subjects.
-This fall, consider framing lessons around the presidential election and using Nearpod to make these experiences more engaging.
+Consider framing lessons around the elections and using Nearpod to make these experiences more engaging.
 Here are just a few ideas: